alundesap/generator-sap-a-team-haa/README.md

 npm install -g generator-sap-a-team-haa
 ```

-If you git clone this repo, get it to show up in Yeoman by using npm link from the repo directory.
+If you git clone this repo, get it to show up in Yeoman by using npm link from the repo directory. (sudo if perm issues)
 ```
 npm link
+sudo npm link
 ```

 Then generate your new project: